lisa-ufersa/django-quickproject/README.md

 #### DRF Views and Class-Based Views

-Django Rest Framework (DRF) provides two main approaches for handling API requests and responses: function-based views and class-based views.
+DRF provides two main approaches for handling API requests and responses: function-based views and class-based views.
 Class-based views are a more sophisticated and preferred method in DRF due to their modularity and code reusability.
 They allow developers to organize API logic into separate classes, each representing a specific HTTP method (e.g., GET, POST, PUT, DELETE).
 Class-based views make it easy to override specific methods, customize behavior, and handle different authentication and permission requirements for each HTTP method.
 Moreover, DRF also offers specialized class-based views called Viewsets, which further simplify API development by combining common views for a model into a single class.
 This promotes a cleaner, more structured codebase and fosters efficient API development, making Django Rest Framework an ideal choice for building powerful and maintainable Web APIs.

 Function-based View Example: